Online Associate Degree Programs

 - Competency based ExcelTrack™ Programs may allow you to earn your degree faster and for less money

 Human Services, Business, Medical Assisting, Early Childhood Education…

 Are Online Associate Degrees Cheaper?

 What would make an online degree cheaper or better than attending an actual campus would be the other aspects related to earning a degree.

 For one, many online students hold a job while pursuing their degree.
 Campus programs often feature daytime classes which may be hard for busy adults.

-It is also important to evaluate the cost per credit.
+It is also important to check the cost per credit.
 Some schools have a fixed cost per credit for both online and campus students.
 But, others may charge a lower rate for online programs.